 The gallbladder is a small yet powerful organ within your body.
 To protect your gallbladder from possible cancers, consider a routine health screening.

-By repeating these scans, health professionals can monitor a patient’s body across time, allowing them to follow up on their wellbeing, and detect potential abnormalities early.
+By repeating these scans, health professionals can monitor a patient’s body over time, allowing them to follow up on their well-being and detect potential abnormalities early.
 Such proactive measures may lead to lifesaving consequences.
 Gift a scan to a family member or friend.